marvin-hansen/AI-FUN/README.md

 Examples:

 * "In truth, man doesn't suffice"
-* "Aall great spirits are thought to be infinite."
+* "All great spirits are thought to be infinite."
 * "You can not see your soul burned in your hand"
 * "You will not live in what one draws"
 * "The most intelligent men are still very interesting and serious"